Juana Matias: Biography

 Matias was appointed to the board of directors of MassINC in January 2019, and became its chief operating officer in March.
 President Joe Biden appointed Matias to be the regional administrator for the United States Department of Housing and Urban Development for New England.
+In 2026, she was appointed Massachusetts Secretary of Housing and Livable Communities by Governor Maura Healey.